TheSuperGiant/GTA-V---Macro/README.md

 # GTA-V - Macro

 Pause:
-Reload script if Shift+F... hotkey if not will work
+Reload script if Shift+F... hotkey not will work

 F1:
 Snack menu